lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 .. image:: obconf-mouse.png

 On the :guilabel:`Desktops` tab to change number of desktops press the up arrow to add an additional desktop or the down arrow to reduce the number of virtual desktops.
-When switching desktops there is  a checkbox to :guilable:`Show a notification when switching desktops` and a field for how many milliseconds to show that notification for.
+When switching desktops there is  a checkbox to :guilabel:`Show a notification when switching desktops` and a field for how many milliseconds to show that notification for.
 To change how many virtual desktops you have change the :guilabel:`Number of desktops` field.
 If you want to rename a desktop double click on the desktop name and type the name of the desktop you want.

 .. image:: obconfdesktop.png